maleal2/aai_590_group_1_capstone/README.md

 ## Acknowledgments

-Special thanks to Professor Roozbeh Sadeghian for his mentorship and support throughout the AAI-590 Capstone.
+Special thanks to Professor Anna Marbut and Roozbeh Sadeghian for their mentorship and support throughout the AAI-590 Capstone.
 We also acknowledge the broader open-source community, especially Hugging Face and the creators of LoRA and PEFT, whose tools enabled this work.